syncfusion-content/blazor-docs/blazor/datagrid/how-to/hide-checkbox-in-column-header.md

 ---
 layout: post
-title: Hide Checkbox in Column Header in Blazor DataGrid Component | Syncfusion
+title: Hide Select All Checkbox in Blazor DataGrid Component | Syncfusion
 description: Learn here all about hiding the select all checkbox in the checkbox column in Syncfusion Blazor DataGrid component and more.
 platform: Blazor
 control: DataGrid